Daniel-Liu-c0deb0t/Sudoku-Solver/README.md

 1. Input the Sudoku puzzle by entering it in on the grid (1st tab) or paste a properly formatted puzzle on the text area (2nd tab).
 2. Click solve and the numbers will be calculated and displayed in both tabs.

-'.' (period) is a spot with the number missing
+'.' (period or dot) is a spot with the number missing

 ' ' (space) is used to separate the numbers and periods